 This is the rallying cry of the Vampyre Intifada!
 Take back our sigils, our ankhs, our history!

 Gotham Halo, New York, USA

 ¹ Adra — a Vampyric mentor or teacher

 ² Gotham Halo — the Strigoi Vii term for the New York City metro area

 ³ Krere — a Discordant, or one who actively opposes the Strigoi Vii and the Sanguinarium

-⁴ Sanguinarium — an organization promoting Vampyre culture and Strigoi Vii traditions which existed from 1998 to about 2006
+⁴ Sanguinarium — an organization promoting Vampyre culture and Strigoi Vii traditions which existed from 1998 to about 2006 in earnest

 ⁵ Edorsia — regression in Zhep’r caused by ego inflation